Streamerbot/docs/streamerbot/3.api/2.triggers/integrations/patreon/follow-created.md

 ---
-title: Follow Deleted
+title: Follow Created
-description: This event triggers when a follow gets deleted in Patreon.
+description: This event triggers when you get a follow in Patreon.
 variables:
   - name: entitledTiers[#].Attributes.title
     type: string